andrew/ultimate-awesome/README.md

 - [awesome-computational-geometry](https://github.com/atkirtland/awesome-computational-geometry) - A curated list of awesome computational geometry visualizations, frameworks, and resources .
 - [awesome-iota](https://github.com/ertugrulyilmaz/awesome-iota) - A community driven list of useful IOTA blogs, articles, videos and tools.
 - [Awesome-Causal-RL](https://github.com/familyld/Awesome-Causal-RL) - A curated list of causal reinforcement learning resources.
+- [Awesome-SAM2](https://github.com/GuoleiSun/Awesome-SAM2) - This repo aims to include materials (papers, codes, slides) about SAM2 (segment anything in images and videos).
+We are continuously improving the project.
+Welcome to PR the works (papers, repos) that are missed.
 - [awesome-x402](https://github.com/merit-systems/awesome-x402) - Curated resources for the X402 ecosystem.
 - [awesome-drupal](https://github.com/mrsinguyen/awesome-drupal) - A curated list of amazingly awesome Drupal open source, resources and shiny things.
 - [awesome-interop](https://github.com/nomad-xyz/awesome-interop) - A curated list of awesome resources and projects that concern blockchain interoperability.
 - [awesome-steamdeck](https://github.com/wilco42/awesome-steamdeck) - A collection of awesome things regarding Valve's Steam Deck.
 - [awesome-infosec](https://github.com/0xedward/awesome-infosec) - A curated list of awesome infosec blog posts, courses, books and more!.
 - [awesome-extjs](https://github.com/abenhamdine/awesome-extjs) - A curated list of ExtJS resources.
+- [awesome-circom](https://github.com/arnaucube/awesome-circom) - A curated list of repos related to Circom.
 - [awesome-spicedb](https://github.com/authzed/awesome-spicedb) - An awesome list for the SpiceDB ecosystem 😎.
 - [noPress](https://github.com/CodinCat/noPress) - A collection of CMSs and Static Site Generators.
 - [awesome-knockout](https://github.com/dnbard/awesome-knockout) - A curated list of awesome plugins for Knockout.